Artikash/Example-Extension/README.md

 # Notes

 You just need Visual Studio with basic C++ support to compile this project.<br>
-Compile using Release configuration unless you built NextHooker from source yourself using a Debug configuration.
-Compile targeting x86 for NextHooker and x64 for NextHooker64.
+Compile using Release configuration unless you built Textractor from source yourself using a Debug configuration.
+Compile targeting x86 for Textractor and x64 for Textractor64.